Category

 [Worksheet Overview]

-Amidst reduced social interaction due to the pandemic, the value of meeting people not only of the same age but also from different generations has increased.
-Part-time jobs, previously valued mainly for pay and flexible hours, may now be increasingly seen as "places to meet people outside one's immediate circle."
+As social interaction has decreased due to the COVID-19 pandemic, the value of meeting people not only of the same age but also from different generations has increased.
+Part-time jobs, which have traditionally been valued for their pay and flexible hours, may increasingly be seen as important “opportunities to meet people outside one’s immediate circle.”

 電通若者研究部

-Gakuchika is an abbreviation for "what you focused on during your student years," a term frequently asked on job application entry sheets.
+"Gakuchika" is an abbreviation for "what you focused on during your student days," a question frequently asked on job application forms.

 電通若者研究部

-For students choosing part-time jobs that consume significant time, earning money efficiently has traditionally been a top priority.
-However, going forward, gaining experiences beneficial for one's future will become an equally important factor in selecting part-time work.
-Eventually, job postings may start highlighting not just compensation, but also the specific experiences one can gain through the work.
+When choosing a part-time job—an activity that takes up a significant amount of a student’s time—the ability to earn money efficiently has traditionally been the primary consideration.
+However, moving forward, gaining experiences that will be useful for one’s future will become an equally important factor in selecting a job.
+In the future, job postings may begin to highlight not only compensation but also the specific experiences one can gain through the work.

-One trend is the growing emphasis on people, with part-time jobs increasingly seen as "places to build relationships across generations."
-Due to the pandemic, current students often faced restrictions on extracurricular activities like clubs, study abroad, and volunteering from the start of their studies.
-Additionally, part-time work was impacted by reduced hours, closures, and layoffs in the food service industry, limiting where they could work and reducing opportunities to engage with communities of different ages and backgrounds.
+The first is the growing emphasis on people, with part-time jobs increasingly seen as “places to build relationships across generations.”
+Due to the impact of COVID-19, today’s students have often faced restrictions on extracurricular activities—such as clubs, study abroad programs, and volunteer work—since their first days on campus.
+Additionally, with reduced hours, closures, and layoffs in the food and beverage industry, even their workplaces were limited, leading to a decline in communities that brought together people of different generations and backgrounds.

-Consequently, it became difficult for them to expand their world by making friends and acquaintances outside school communities or to confront their own futures by listening to people of different generations.
-Given this situation, as conditions return to pre-pandemic times, part-time work now carries greater significance than ever before as a place for building relationships.
+Consequently, it became difficult for students to expand their social circles by making friends and acquaintances in communities outside of school, or to reflect on their own futures by listening to people of different generations.
+Given this situation, now that we are gradually returning to pre-pandemic conditions, I believe part-time jobs have taken on an even greater significance as a place for building relationships.

-Another factor is the growing perception of part-time work as a place to gain experiences that connect to one's future.
-Similar to the first background, restrictions on extracurricular activities meant fewer opportunities for experiences outside of school.
-Consequently, during the job hunting season for the generation that experienced student life during the pandemic, it became a topic of discussion that there were fewer episodes to share under "what you focused on during your student years" (commonly known as "gakuchika").
+Another factor is the growing perception that part-time work is a place to gain experiences that will lead to the future.
+Similar to the first point, restrictions on extracurricular activities meant there were fewer opportunities to gain experiences outside of school.
+Consequently, during the job hunting process for the generation that spent their student years during the pandemic, it became a topic of discussion that there were fewer stories to share about “what they focused on during their student days” (commonly known as “gakuchika”).

-This trend suggests that the value of experiences gained through part-time work is rising compared to before, and the aspect of being "a place where one can gain more meaningful experiences" is becoming increasingly important.
+Given this trend, the value of experiences gained through part-time work has increased, and there are signs that the aspect of it being a “place where one can gain more meaningful experiences” is being prioritized.

-A Circle Up survey investigated the key points students prioritize when choosing part-time jobs, yielding the following results.
+A survey by Circle Up investigated the factors students prioritize when choosing a part-time job, yielding the following results.

 電通若者研究部

-Regarding the main part-time job, "human relationships/atmosphere" ranked second, indicating the growing importance of community within part-time work.
+Regarding factors prioritized in a primary part-time job, “interpersonal relationships/atmosphere” ranked second, suggesting that the importance of community within part-time work is growing.

 電通若者研究部

-For side jobs, "interesting work content/future applicability" is prioritized more than in main jobs, while fewer people selected "human relationships/atmosphere."
+For part-time jobs held in addition to a main job, “interesting work content/future applicability” is prioritized more than for the main job, while fewer people select “interpersonal relationships/atmosphere.”

-It's likely that more people will start choosing their main part-time job based on the community they want to be part of, while selecting their side jobs based on the experience they want to gain for their future, working both simultaneously.
+It is expected that an increasing number of people will adopt a strategy where they choose their main part-time job based on the community they want to join, while selecting additional jobs based on the experience they wish to gain for the future and working at both simultaneously.

-Part-time work also creates hiring opportunities for companies
+Part-time work also creates recruitment opportunities for companies

-Next, let's consider what business opportunities might emerge as part-time work evolves into a "prep school for job hunting."
+From here, let’s consider what business opportunities might arise as part-time work evolves into a “prep school for job hunting.”

-Furthermore, industry-academia collaboration-based part-time jobs, such as joint research or university spin-offs, could emerge as new employment models.
-Companies could actively recruit students excelling in specific fields through the commercialization of university research, expand into areas where they lack research capacity, or expect new business creation driven by the unique perspectives of students.
+Furthermore, part-time jobs based on industry-academia collaboration—such as joint research projects or university-spun-off ventures—could emerge as new employment models.
+For companies, commercializing university research would allow them to actively recruit students excelling in specific fields, expand into areas where their own research resources are insufficient, and create new businesses through the unique perspectives of students.

-For students, these opportunities offer the experience of realizing their academic fields as corporate projects.
-Engaging in projects with companies could also create communities they wouldn't encounter in typical seminars or labs.
+For students, these opportunities offer the chance to bring their academic fields to life through corporate projects.
+By participating in projects in collaboration with companies, students can also create communities they would not typically encounter in seminars or research labs.

 Twitter